manleyroberts/lls-ddfa/README.md

 # Unsupervised Learning under Latent Label Shift
 A new approach to unsupervised learning leveraging domain structure and invariance.

+NOTE: this is a deprecated repository.
+Look for all future updates at [this repo on the ACMI Lab Github](https://github.com/acmi-lab/Latent-Label-Shift-DDFA/upload/main).

 ![Figure 1](ddfa-graphic.png "Diagram of the DDFA procedure")

 ## Arxiv